-One wintery afternoon towards the end of January (the 22nd, to be precise), I was contacted by Carolina Landsmann of Haaretz, who asked to meet me.
+One wintry afternoon towards the end of January (on Jan.
+22, to be precise), I was contacted by Carolina Landsmann of Haaretz, who asked to meet me.

 How it all began …